 Steps in the Accounting ProcessFrom what we have learnt till now, we may write the steps in the process of accounting as

+We need a System in place before we start recordingWhen we are talking of the steps in the process of accounting, it is implied that there is an existing accounting system and we are talking about the journal, ledger, trial balance etc., within that system.
 The accounting system is made up of all the different books of accounts and other records we maintain to help the process of accounting.

-New organisation's Accounting : System Design to be done firstWe need to have an existing accounting system for recording transactions relating to business, we need to design the system first for a new organisation whose accounting we intend to take up.
+New organisation's Accounting : System Design to be done firstWe need to have an existing accounting system for carrying on accounting for the transactions relating to business.
+Thus for a new organisation whose accounting we intend to take up, we need to design the accounting system first.

 Since we are in the initial stages of learning process we have learnt the fundamental concepts wherein we learnt what a journal is and how the ledger is derived without thinking of the accounting system.
 One should understand that we were assuming the existence of an accounting system within which we had been recording and posting.